fahidjavid/doc-test/docs/home/settings/featured-packages.md

 ## **Featured Tour Package Settings**

-If you want to display **Featured Tours** on homepage then navigate to **Dashboard > Customize > Home > Featured Packages**.
+If you want to display **Featured Tours** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Featured Packages**.
 You can choose title description and number of featured tours as shown below.

 ![img](../../img/homepage-featured-tour.png)